-Any supervisory or management employee who observes or has knowledge of an incident of prohibited discrimination or harassment, including harassment of an employee by a nonemployee, shall report the incident to the Superintendent or designated District coordinator as soon as practical after the incident.
-All other employees are encouraged to report such incidents to their supervisor immediately.
+Any supervisory or management employee who observes or has knowledge of an incident of prohibited discrimination or harassment, including harassment of an employee by a nonemployee, shall report the incident to the Superintendent or designated District coordinator as soon as practical after the incident. within one workday.
+All other employees are encouraged to shall report such incidents to their supervisor immediately or designated district coordinator within one workday.